 Step 3: Revising the Text and Preparing the Final Draft

 Revision is the key to writing effective documents.
-It is a very important path in the writing process.
-While revising bear in mind the following suggestions.
+It is a critical path in the writing process.
+At the same time, revising, bear in mind the following suggestions.

 - Look for repetition of ideas.
 Use synonyms to avoid repetition of words.